 There are commercial circulators and circulators manufactured for home-use.
-It is important to use the machine that is designed most suitable for your needs, enabling you to reach the desired temperatures for liquid you're using in the vessel, as well as in your vacuum-sealed bag.
+It is important to use the machine that is designed most suitable for your needs, enabling you to reach the desired temperatures for the amount of liquid you're using in the vessel, as well as in your vacuum-sealed bag. (see figure five (5) below for an example of a small setup).